RobertKee/translateSubtitle/README.md

 This script creates a new subtitle file, translating lines with google translate.
+It is meant to run on the command line.
 The extension will be set to `.<destination_language>.<extension>`, e.g. `.en.srt`

 to install: